mbhynes/nomnom/README.md

         {
           "url":          "<the_url_of_the_image>",
-          "initiator":    "<referring site from which the request was placed>", "img":          <Blob>,
+          "initiator":    "<referring site from which the request was placed>", "image":          <Blob>,
-          "view_events":  [
-            {
           "timestamp":    "<epoch-millisecond timestamp of the event>",
-              "caption":      "<string caption for the image>",
-              "captionKey":   "<a local hash of the caption for local correspondence in the IndexedDB>", "count":        <an integer value of +1 or -1 representing the net difference in event count;
-                              a negative value encodes a count adjustment since a user may "unclick" an image to indicate that a previous click should be annulled.> },
-          ]
-          "click_events": [
-            {
-              "timestamp":    "<epoch-millisecond timestamp of the event>",
-              "caption":      "<string caption for the image>",
-              "captionKey":   "<a local hash of the caption for local correspondence in the IndexedDB>", "count":        <an integer value of +1 or -1 representing the net difference in event count;
+          "caption":      '{"caption": "<JSON-encoded string caption>", "key": <The client's integer key>}', "count":        <an integer value of +1 or -1 representing the net difference in event count;
-                              a negative value encodes a count adjustment since a user may "unclick" an image to indicate that a previous click should be annulled.> },
+                          a negative value encodes a count adjustment since a user may "unclick" an image to indicate that a previous click should be annulled.> }
-          ]
-        }
 ```

-## Implementation
+## Implementation Notes

 This extension uses a combination of a [content script](https://developer.chrome.com/docs/extensions/mv2/content_scripts/) for detecting images and responding to click interactions, and a [background script](https://developer.chrome.com/docs/extensions/mv2/background_pages/) for storing the image event data in an IndexedDB and posting it to a remote server.